micziz/theterminalgame/readme.md

 - [x] Open
 - [x] Collisions
 - [x] Title screen
-- [ ] Add checks for what actions are possible
+- [x] Add checks for what actions are possible
+- [ ] How to play in the title screen
 - [ ] Save and continue
 - [ ] Multiple levels
 - [ ] Bosses